Written and recorded at the very end of the 1980s, Lost Paradise

 on the previous full-length.

-the sound of Lost Paradise, it is an improvement over Gothic.
-While the latter was almost like the band's answer
+from the sound of Lost Paradise, it is an improvement over Gothic.
+While the latter was almost like the band's

-to Into the Pandemonium, being more about stylistic changes and experimentation, their third album possesses more substance.
+answer to Into the Pandemonium, being more about stylistic changes and experimentation, their third album possesses

+more substance.
 Almost none of the music seems pointless.
-At times filled with doom and at other times more aggressive, there is more actual
+At times filled with doom and at other times more aggressive, there

-feeling with less passive and useless riffs.
-The cheesy elements from the previous record have been removed, resulting in
+is more actual feeling with less passive and useless riffs.
+The cheesy elements from the previous record have been removed,

-a more stripped-down and genuine sound.
-The music may not be perfect, but it is not soiled by an orchestra or annoying female
+resulting in a more stripped-down and genuine sound.
+The music may not be perfect, but it is not soiled by an orchestra or

-wailing.
+annoying female wailing.
 One can clearly hear influences from Black Sabbath and Celtic Frost.
-Even some of the lead solos are reminiscent
+Even some of the lead solos

-of something from Paranoid or Master of Reality, with somewhat of a bluesy vibe.
-This further kills any possibility
+are reminiscent of something from Paranoid or Master of Reality, with somewhat of a bluesy vibe.
+This further

-still a little weak, compared to Lost Paradise, but it is more balanced than on Gothic.
-The vocals are not so
+is still a little weak, compared to Lost Paradise, but it is more balanced than on Gothic.
+The vocals are not

 though it mostly serves to take away any rough edge that the music might have otherwise had, giving more of a soft and warm